Flex Online Opening Term

 Opening Term and In-person Residency #1

-You will complete the third week, August 18 – 24, in person on campus for your first program residency.
+You will complete the third week in person on campus for your first program residency in Washington, D.C.
 These will be full days and evenings, with class sessions, team meetings, and faculty coaching.
 At the end of the week, you will take a final exam and present your team project.
 A detailed itinerary will be provided closer to the start of the residency.

 BADM 5500: The Structure of Global Industries